Zika virus remodels and hijacks IGF2BP2 ribonucleoprotein complex to promote viral replication organelle biogenesis

 2. Leibniz Institute of Virology, Hamburg, Germany

-4. Department of Chemistry and Biochemistry, Alberta RNA Research and Training Institute, University of Lethbridge, Lethbridge, Alberta, Canada
+4. Department of Chemistry and Biochemistry, Alberta RNA Research and Training Institute, University of Lethbridge, Lethbridge, Canada

-5. Center of Excellence in Research on Orphan Diseases-Fondation Courtois, Québec, Canada
+5. Center of Excellence in Research on Orphan Diseases-Fondation Courtois, Quebec, Canada

-6. Regroupement Intersectoriel de Recherche en Santé de l’Université du Québec, Québec, Canada
+6. Regroupement Intersectoriel de Recherche en Santé de l’Université du Québec, Quebec, Canada

 7. Swine and Poultry Infectious Diseases Research Centre, Quebec, Canada